James-VT/MS2_Gloucestershire_Battlefields/README.md

 The colour palette for this site was chosen using Coolors.
 [Coolors](https://coolors.co/)

 ## JQuery
-JQuery is used in this project to provide the option of simplifying JavaScript code.
+JQuery is used in this project via CDN to provide the option of simplifying JavaScript code.
 [JQuery](https://jquery.com/download/#using-jquery-with-a-cdn)

 # Image credits
 * beverstonetoday.jpg is taken from Wikimedia commons, and is open-source.
 [Link](https://commons.wikimedia.org/wiki/File:Beverston_castle.jpg) The original uploader was Anlace at English Wikipedia., CC BY-SA 2.5 <https://creativecommons.org/licenses/by-sa/2.5>, via Wikimedia Commons